 Lesson #1: Create a profitable model

-This seems obvious, but in a world where people are used to getting most things free…running a profitable business isn’t always easy.
+This seems obvious, but in a world where people are used to getting most things for free, running a profitable business isn’t always easy.
 Just ask Twitter who is still trying to figure out how to make money.
-Google figured it out, Facebook is on their way and Dropbox nailed it.
+Google figured it out; Facebook is on its way; and Dropbox nailed it.

-Dropbox gives away 2 gigs of storage space.
+Dropbox gives away 2 GB of storage space.
 However, enough people are blowing through that storage amount and signing up for monthly subscriptions.
-For 50 gigs of storage space you can pay $10 a month.
-If you want 100 gigs of space, then it’s $20 a month.
+You can get 50 GB of storage space for $10 a month.
+If you want 100 GB of space, then it’s $20 a month.

 Lesson #2: Being smart isn’t enough to run a big company

 Before Dropbox, Drew Houston liked his lifestyle of just “him and the code.”
-But during his years at college Daniel Goleman’s book Emotional Intelligence convinced him that you need more than intelligence and a degree to run a big company.
+But during his years at college, he read Daniel Goleman’s book Emotional Intelligence.
+The book convinced him that one needs more than intelligence and a degree to run a big company.

 Drew then started to spend his time reading business books, learning how to be a CEO.
 He then volunteered to lead two organizations at college that amounted to a crash course in project management and getting people to do stuff.